 In consideration of the needs of our working families, we take great efforts to remain open under almost all situations.
-Until the recent storm we’d only closed two times since we opened in 1986.
-In addition, during the October 2011 storm, even though two of our locations were without power for a week, we were able to provide services for everybody in our two locations that didn’t lose power.
-MANY of our parents took advantage of this and were VERY grateful.
+Until the recent storm in February 2017, we'd only closed two times since we opened in 1986.
+In addition, during the October 2011 storm, even though two of our locations were without power for a week, we were able to provide services for everybody in our two locations that didn't lose power.
+Many of our parents took advantage of this and were very grateful.

 Are you licensed?

-Yes.
-We are licensed by the State of CT as well as local health and fire regulators.
+Yes, we are licensed by the State of Connecticut as well as local health and fire regulators.